whitfieldc/halle/README.md

 ##Description
 Halle is an Android & iOS app designed to crowd-source information on parking spaces for drivers in urban areas.

+Download it from the [Google Play Store](https://play.google.com/store/apps/details?id=com.halle.parking) or preview the app in [a mobile emulator](http://mobt.me/BlJo).

 ##Technologies Used
   * Backend: Rails-API, ActiveRecord, PostgreSQL, Firebase
   * Frontend: Apache Cordova, Javascript, jQuery & jQuery Mobile, HTML, CSS